-After graduate school in 1968, Dean moved to New York’s thriving East Village arts district, “to see what would happen,” as he puts it.
+After graduate school in 1968, Dean Evenson moved to New York’s thriving East Village arts district, “to see what would happen,” as he puts it.
 Two important things happened right away.
 He moved into an apartment directly across from Dudley Dickinson, who soon became his wife and lifelong artistic and business partner.
 Dean also immediately found work as a recording engineer at Regent Sound Studios where he worked on albums by Eric Clapton, Les McCann and Roberta Flack.

 An Emerging Technology